 The leader will assign each flyer with a number indicating the order of your flight.
 The number of passengers varies with the helicopter, the pilot and fuel weight.
 Putting couples on the same flight is avoided in case of an accident.
 Usually daypacks are carried inside.
 The timing of sling loads will be determined as no passengers go up with slings.

-- We have a radio that enables us to talk with the pilot.
+- We rent two VHF radios to be used only for communicating with the pilot.
+One radio will be left in a prearranged vehicle at the staging area and one is taken in to camp on the first flight and left in the storage box.
 Traditionally, the Parking Lot Loadmaster uses the radio to keep in contact with pilot.
 However, the pilot may or may not opt for radio contact.
 Also, contact may vary in regularity or may be one-way only.
 We will discuss with the pilot as to preference and establish which radio frequency/channel to use.
 Ideally, we should have two radios so we have one at each site (Parking Lot and Campsite) during procedures.
 If anyone has a VHF they are welcome to bring it along.

 - Pilot Pre-flight Briefing

 - The pilot will go over all procedures and safety.
 We will make changes to our procedures accordingly.
 The pilot may choose to use their own people to handle or oversee loading/unloading.
 They may ask that some of us play a role and will brief us on procedures.
 Occasionally the pilot may prefer to transport all or some of the gear inside the helicopter’s cabin.
 Tie down loads that may shift.